Newport Pagnell Canal: Expansion

 While the canal was being promoted, the committee had in mind that it might be possible to extend the canal to Olney, and to connect to the River Great Ouse by building a link to Bedford.
 Once the canal was opened, a survey was commissioned by Lord St. John.
 This proposed a canal for 20-ton boats, from Newport Pagnell via Tyringham, Sharnbrook and St Neots, where it would join the Ouse.
 The proposal also included a branch to Kimbolton, but no further action was taken.
 The idea of a link between the canal and the upper Ouse was revived in 1838, but again, no action was taken.

 Decline

 In 1845 an approach was made to buy the canal by the London and North Western Railway.
 The offer was turned down but in 1862 the canal was sold to the Newport Pagnell Railway for £9,000, despite opposition from the Grand Junction, the Oxford Canal, and the collieries at Moira and Shipley.
-An Act of Parliament authorising the takeover was obtained in 1863, the canal closed in August 1864, and it was partially built upon by the railway.
+An act of Parliament authorising the takeover, the Newport Pagnell Railway Act 1863 (26 & 27 Vict. c. cx), was obtained; the canal closed in August 1864, and it was partially built upon by the railway.
 At Newport Pagnell, the railway re-used several of the warehouses and most of Shipley Wharf.